 Demonstrating your rights were violated is key to winning the appeal.
 You need to show that there was some sort of problem with how the court or the other side’s lawyer handled things.
 For example, if evidence that was supposed to be suppressed was allowed into trial anyway, you may be able to appeal based on that error.
 Other examples of conduct that may warrant an appeal of your DLD hearing include witnesses saying things at your DLD hearing that they were not supposed to say or a misinterpretation of the law by the administrative judge.

 Additionally, you may call witnesses to testify on your behalf.
 Moreover, more formal rules of evidence, such as the rule against hearsay, may be in effect.
 Contact our Utah attorney driver’s license division hearings for help with your hearing or your appeal.

 Length of License Suspensions for a Utah DUI

 Furthermore, the automatic suspension period will also be increased if you refuse to take a Breathalyzer test as required by law.
-If your refusal to submit to a chemical test and there is an administrative revocation or you are convicted of the crime of refusal to submit to a chemical test, your license will be suspended for 18 months for a first offense.
+If you refuse to submit to a chemical test and there is an administrative revocation, or you are convicted of the crime of refusal to submit to a chemical test, your license will be suspended for 18 months for a first offense.
 For a second or subsequent offense involving a refusal resulting in administrative revocation or conviction, the suspension will be for a period of 36 months.

 Call Our Skilled Utah Attorneys for a Driver’s License Division (DLD) Hearing Today